tfindley/ansible.roles.prep/README.md

 This role has evolved from an original requirement to deploy / manage multiple Raspberry Pi systems.
 Raspbian by default creates a user called 'pi' with the password 'raspberry'.
 In the original model of this role we used this account to deploy a new privilaged user and lock down the pi user.
 This was done on the first run of the role using the pi user.
 A second run of the role (this time as the ansible user that we just created) would subsequently destroy the pi account.

-Going forward, I have expanded the role to support most common Linux OSes.
+Going forward, I have expanded the role to support most common Linux OSes including
+- Debian
+- Ubuntu
+- CentOS
+- RedHat EL

 Requirements